I need your help!

 Youngstrom et al. (2018) found that model complexity improves accuracy but only to a point; some of the simpler models (Naïve Bayesian and Logistic regression) did just as well and in some cases better than LASSO models in classifying bipolar disorder.
 Although LASSO models showed the highest discrimination accuracy in the internal sample, they showed the largest shrinkage in the external sample.
 Moreover, the LASSO models showed poor calibration in the internal sample; they over-diagnosed bipolar disorder.
 By contrast, simpler models showed better calibration in the internal sample.
 The probability nomogram with one or multiple assessment findings showed better calibration than LASSO models because they accounted for the original base rate, so they did not over-diagnose bipolar disorder.

 In summary, the best models are those that are relatively simple (parsimonious), that can account for one or several of the most important predictors and their optimal weightings, and that account for the base rate of the phenomenon.
+Multiple regression and/or prior literature can be used to identify the weights of various predictors.
 Even unit-weighted formulas (formulas whose predictors are equally weighted with a weight of one) can sometimes generalize better to other samples than complex weightings (Garb & Wood, 2019).
 Differential weightings sometimes capture random variance and over-fit the model, thus leading to predictive accuracy shrinkage in cross-validation samples (Garb & Wood, 2019), as described below.
 The choice of predictive variables often matters more than their weighting.

 In general, there is often shrinkage of estimates from training data set to a test data set.
 Shrinkage is when variables with stronger predictive power in the original data set tend to show somewhat smaller predictive power (smaller validity coefficients) when applied to new groups.
 Shrinkage reflects a model over-fitting (i.e., fitting to error by capitalizing on chance).
 Shrinkage is especially likely when the original sample is small and/or unrepresentative and the number of variables considered for inclusion is large.
 Cross-validation with large, representative samples can help evaluate the amount of shrinkage of estimates, particularly for more complex models such as machine learning models (Ursenbach et al., 2019).
 Ideally, cross-validation would be conducted with a separate sample (external cross-validation) to see the generalizability of estimates.
 However, you can also do internal cross-validation.
 For example, you can perform k-fold cross-validation, where you: